Ticket sales open

 Artist Biography

-Meera strongly believes that outreach work is an important element of her musical life and all her duos are Live Music Now ensembles.
-Competition successes include first prize in the Royal Academy of Music Flute Competition and Dutch International Flute Competition and 3rd prize in the British Flute Society Competition.
-She recently won the Sussex Prize for Woodwind in the 2023 Royal Overseas League competition.
+With a strong interest in outreach work, she’s a Live Music Now artist.
+Competition successes include first prize in the Royal Academy of Music Flute Competition and Dutch International Flute Competition, plus the Sussex Prize in the 2023 Royal Overseas League competition.

-She graduated with Distinction in her Masters, studying with Michael Cox at the Royal Academy of Music, receiving generous scholarships supported by Sir Elton John, Countess of Munster Musical Trust and Help Musicians.
-In 2017, she graduated from the Royal Northern College of Music with first class honours, having studied with Wissam Boustany and Laura Jellicoe.
-Previously, she spent six years at the Junior RNCM.
+She graduated with Distinction in her Masters, studying with Michael Cox at the Royal Academy of Music.
+In 2017, she graduated from the Royal Northern College of Music, studying with Wissam Boustany and Laura Jellicoe.

-Meera has played at the Southbank Centre, Elbphilharmonie, Bridgewater Hall, Wigmore Hall, Kings Place, and Royal Albert Hall at the BBC Proms.
-She is Co-principal flute of the Chineke!
-Orchestra.
+Meera has played at the Wigmore Hall, Kings Place and Royal Albert Hall at the BBC Proms.
+She is Co-principal flute of Chineke!
+Orchestra and recently appeared as a concerto soloist at Queen Elizabeth Hall.

 Read more...